kevinslin/seed-xkcd/vault/xkcd.stories-of-the-past-and-future.md

   license: Creative Commons 2.5
 ---
 ![Little-known fact: The 'Dawn of Man' opening sequence in 2001 cuts away seconds before the Flintstones theme becomes recognizable.](https://imgs.xkcd.com/comics/stories_of_the_past_and_future.png)
+> "Stories of the Past and Future", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 [[Title: stories of the past and future]]